 A sales letter is a powerful and direct way of communication.
 You are getting close to your customers, thus making a base for sales.
-A sales letter can be sent as a letter or an e-mail.
+A sales letter can be sent as a letter, a flyer or an e-mail.

 Furthermore, it is a marketing advantage, as you are able to approach potential customers without your competitors’ knowledge.